 There is no better time to express our appreciation for your business and friendship!
-The friendship of those we serve is the foundation of our progress!
+The friendship of those we serve is the foundation of our success serving the DFW area!

-This is the season and the holiday to reflect on all your blessings and those things for which you feel most thankful.
-I know here at DiagnosTEX, we are incredibly thankful for all of you who use DiagnosTEX as your preferred mobile MBSS provider.
+This is the season and the holiday to reflect on your blessings and those things for which you feel most thankful.
+I know at DiagnosTEX, we are incredibly thankful for each and every one of you who use DiagnosTEX as your preferred mobile MBSS provider.
 You make our days so enjoyable!
 We appreciate your support and friendships.
 How can you thank someone for allowing you to do and be successful at what you love?
 I am not sure there are sufficient words to express our gratitude.
 I hope our appreciation shows in the effort we make to meet your MBSS needs and give you the best that we have to offer.
-We wish you and your families and very Happy Thanksgiving with many, many blessings!
+We wish you and your families and very Happy Thanksgiving with many, many blessings this holiday season!

 Swallow and be thankful!

-DiagnosTEX will be closed on Thanksgiving Day, November 26th, to count our blessings!
-Friday, November 28th operation will be dictated by the number of pending MBSS studies that we have.
+DiagnosTEX will be closed on Thanksgiving Day, November 25th, to count our blessings!
+Friday, November 28th operation will be dictated by the number of pending MBSS at that time.
 We want to meet all of your MBSS needs because we know PO feeding becomes important on many levels to many of your patients around the holidays.
 We also want to be fair and accommodating to each DiagnosTEX employee and their families.
-We are so thankful for all of them as well!
-Please keep our holiday schedules in mind when scheduling your MBSS at the end of November and December!
+We are so thankful for them as well!
+Please keep our holiday schedules in mind when scheduling your MBSS at the end of November (and December)!

 The 2010 DiagnosTEX Dysphagia Calendar will be available next month!

-Finally!! – TSHA Ethics Online available this month Two hours of online continuing education (CE) credit to meet the Ethics Continuing Education Requirement.
+TSHA Ethics Online Available This Month Two hours of online continuing education (CE) credit to meet the Ethics Continuing Education Requirement.
 Accepted by ASHA and TSHA for CE credit

 “Ethical Practice for Speech-Language Pathologists and Audiologists in Texas”